rockiger/akiee/backlog.md

 - [X] reload all task if files is changed
 - [ ] Offer a file dialog to choose the path of the liveflow-file

-## TODO As a new User I want to have a nice startpage, that I know what I need to do next and bond emotionally

-## BUG Task-Change throws Error, if Task has an URL in it's headline

 ## TODO As a user I want to order tasks without ranking yet in the GUI, that I can order them without using the editor

 ## TODO As a user I want to know the parent node of a task, that I know to which project this task belongs.

-## TODO As a User I want the buttons to represent the state of nw, that I what view I am seeing rigth now.

 ## TODO As a task planner I want to add due markers to a task, that I know when I have to finish them
 - [ ] Due Mark is recognised by the markdown theme and based on org-modes
 - [ ] DEADLINE: <2013-08-24 Sa 11:00>

 ## TODO As a user I want to be able to search for a task in a certain task view, that I can find task that I entered a while ago.

+acceptance criteria:

+- [ ] Filterbox
+- [ ] uses all important information: body, Parent node, date, etc.

+## TODO As a experienced kanban user I want to have a Kanbanboard, that I can visualize my work.

 ## TODO As a note keeper I want a agenda view for today, that I can see what I have to do today
 - [ ] Agenda View shows all Todos